RaviTejaKomma/filehub/README.md

 ```

-## FileHub backend verification
+## FileHub Backend

-The FileHub application is accessible at [localhost:5000](http://localhost:5000).
+The FileHub application is accessible at [localhost:5000](http://localhost:5000)

 To verify its status, you can use the following `curl` command to hit the health check API:
 ```bash
 curl -X GET 'localhost:5000'
 ```

+**Application Status:**
-A successful response indicates that the **filehub** flask application is up and running.
+A successful response indicates that the **FileHub** Flask application is up and running.

+**MongoDB Status:**
+MongoDB is configured to run on port 27017.

+**Note:**
+Ensure that no other services are currently using ports 5000 and 27017 before running the application.

 ## FileHub UI
 1. Navigate to the static directory: `cd static`